 The Model 640 is not on my list above, but I thought I’d throw it in, anyway.
 Here is a 22-ounce, 5-shot, chunky little J-frame that fires the .357 Magnum (and, of course, the .38 Special) cartridges.
 The barrel is 2.125 inches.
 It is built along the lines of the 642 except it is all stainless steel (no aluminum alloy frame) and sports a black ramped front sight blade with a white insert.

-(Note: If the S&W 640 is priced a little above your price range, a decent, similar-type .357 snubbie is the Taurus 605 in blue or stainless.
-They typically sell for a real-world price of around $300.
+(Note: If the S&W 640 is priced a little above your price range, a decent, similar-type .357 snubby is the Taurus 605 in blue or stainless.
+They typically sell for a real-world price of around $350.
 You may want to check that out).

 OK, one will do but…will it shoot?
 The short answer is, yes.

 One main factor that makes some snubbies hard to hit anything with past a few yards is their weight (or lack of it, to be more precise).
-A gun that doesn’t weigh one pound tends to be snappier when fired than one that weighs more – that’s simple physics.
+A gun that doesn’t even weigh one pound tends to be snappier when fired than one that weighs more – that’s simple physics.
 This gun, at the same weight as the above-mentioned S&W 640 .357, is easier to shoot well than a lighter gun.
-If you must have a lighter version, Taurus makes one at 17 ounces, so you are covered either way.
-They also make enclosed-hammer guns similar to the S&W 642 (example, their Model 650 in either .357 or .38 Special).
+Another factor that aids in shooting this little gun is the grip module.
+It is a wrap-around, rubber number that really allows you to get a good grip on the gun and also helps with recoil.
+I put some pretty heavy-duty loads through my gun with little effect in terms of recoil.
+They also make enclosed-hammer guns similar to the S&W 642 (for example, their Model 650 in either .357 or .38 Special).

-I am describing Taurus’s mainline snub nosed seller, the 85, but I would be doing the reader a disservice if I didn’t at least mention their new-in-2018 iteration of the snubbie .38 – the Model 856.
+I just described Taurus’s mainline snub-nosed seller, the 856, but I would be doing the reader a disservice if I didn’t at least mention their newer iteration of the snubby .38 – the Defender 856.

-I have had good luck with Taurus (and Rossi) revolvers.
+I have had good luck with Taurus revolvers, and really liked the Defender 856 I reviewed.
 You might want to at least take a look at one at your local gun shop.
 You might be pleasantly surprised at what you find.

 The other reason I write this is to hopefully make the reader more aware of what’s out there in terms of short-barreled concealed carry revolvers.
 At no time in our history have there been more options for handgun shooters than now.
 (Semiautos included, as well).
-This is a great time to buy a new gun.
-With the favorable political climate, manufacturers tend to have built-up inventories and are wanting to sell as many guns as possible, so good deals abound.
 The next time you’re at your local gun shop, why not check out a couple of revolvers?
 With one of them in your pocket or on your belt, you have some great protection at hand.
 Another plus is you don’t have to pick up brass!
 I wish you good shooting – be safe!